Scottish Public Service Awards 2025

 The Lifetime Achievement Award

 The Lifetime Achievement award recognises the achievements of someone who holds the good of public service to their very core.
-This is not open to public nomination and will be chosen by the judges.
+This is not open to public nomination, was chosen by the judges and will be announced on the night.

-It’s free to enter and nominations are submitted through our website (nominations are expected to open in June 2025).
+It’s free to enter and entries are submitted through our nominations website.

 You will need to provide: